ono-midori/ono-midori.github.io/techs/libevent.md

 #### Manipulating data in a bufferevent

-Reading and writing data from the network does you no good if you can’t look at it.
+Reading and writing data from the network does you no good if you can't look at it.
 Bufferevents give you these methods to give them data to write, and to get the data to read:

 ```c++
 struct evbuffer *bufferevent_get_input(struct bufferevent *bufev);